TechOgede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7 adds execute permission to owner, group owner and others Script 8 removes owner and group owner permissions and gives others all the permissions Script 9 sets hello permissions to -rwxr-x-wx
+Script 10 sets hello permissions using a reference